SirDavenport/HamburgerHelper_V2/README.md

 # HamburgerHelper_V2
-A new and improved hamburger helper
+A new and improved hamburger helper.
 Food is the parent class.
 Hamburger is a different parent class.